sleepymalc/pbb.wtf/content/posts/Notes/index.md

 	<img src="./figures/preview.png"/>
 </p>

 These are lecture notes I took at the University of Michigan.
-If you're interested in the $\LaTeX$ code, have a look on [Github](https://github.com/sleepymalc/Notes).
-If you're interested in my setup, also have a look on [Github](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape) or just [here](./VSCode-LaTeX-Inkscape).
+If you're interested in the $\LaTeX$ code, have a look on [GitHub](https://github.com/sleepymalc/Notes).
+If you're interested in my setup, also have a look on this [GitHub repo](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape) or just [here](./VSCode-LaTeX-Inkscape).

 ## What's in here?